fparpas/Workshop-Build-Intelligent-Apps/Student/Challenge-01.md

 This hands-on session will guide you through the process of integrating your own data with a large language model to create a powerful and responsive chat application.

 ## Description
+You’ll start by creating a project in Azure AI Studio, where you’ll explore the chat playground to interact with AI models and customize chat interactions.
+Next, you’ll set up the environment and deploy an enterprise-grade chat web app, integrating it with Azure OpenAI for intelligent responses.
+Finally, you’ll dive into .NET Core development, creating a simple application and adding intelligence using Azure OpenAI.

 - [Create a project and use the chat playground in Azure AI Studio](https://learn.microsoft.com/en-us/azure/ai-studio/quickstarts/get-started-playground#deploy-a-chat-model)
+  - Create an Azure AI Studio project.
+  - Deploy an Azure OpenAI model.
+  - Chat in the playground without your data.
 - [Deploy an Enterprise Chat web app](https://learn.microsoft.com/en-us/azure/ai-studio/tutorials/deploy-chat-web-app)
+  - Deploy and test a chat model without your data
+  - Add your data
+  - Test the model with your data
+  - Deploy your web app
 - [Create .NET core application and build your first intelligent app](https://learn.microsoft.com/en-us/azure/ai-services/openai/use-your-data-quickstart?pivots=programming-language-csharp&tabs=command-line%2Cpython-new#create-a-new-net-core-application)

 ## Success Criteria